 Daisy was the queen of the house.
 This miniature schnauzer did not run to meet you at the door like other normal canine “companions.”
 Oh no!
 She waited for you to come and look for her.
 We should have been excited to see her lying there on the stair landing, close enough to see who was coming in the house, but far enough away to indicate her indifference.
 While other dogs jumped and leaped, and licked, and lapped bestowing all the love a dog could muster after a hard eight hour day of separation, Daisy merely rolled over and waited for us to bestow belly rubs befitting royalty.

 They say a dog who runs away is an unhappy one.
-Well, she must have been ecstatic because if not for her walks, she wanted no parts of the great outdoors.
+Well, she must have been ecstatic because if not for her walks, she wanted no parts of the great outdoors -- with the exception of the boat where she absolutely loved lounging in the sun.
+However, as for running around the neighborhood, she had zero interest.
 We could leave a door wide open and she would not even get up out of curiosity, so imagine our surprise when she disappeared from our townhome on moving day.

 After the little truck was filled, we all jumped into the car leaving Daisy behind as we headed over to empty the first load.
 After an hour or so, we returned to the townhome to load up again.
 The front door was propped open, and the box train began to move from the upper floors to the truck waiting outside.
-After the Uhaul was filled once again, we all headed over to unload.
+After the Uhaul was filled once again, we all headed over to unload -- again without Daisy.
+We did not want to leave her in an unfamiliar setting as we moved back and forth between properties.

-There was not much left for the third load.
-We quickly filled the truck for our last haul.
-Since we were done with the furniture, we would be taking Daisy with us this time.
+There was not much left for the third trip.
+We quickly filled the truck with our final haul.
+This time we would be taking our girl.

 “Daisy!”
 I called out.